Tallahatta Formation

 The Tallahatta Formation is a geologic formation found on the surface in Alabama, Florida, Georgia, and Mississippi.
 It is also located in the subsurface of Kentucky.
 The Tallahatta formation is part of the Claiborne Group and contains four members: the Basic City Shale in Mississippi, the Holy Springs Sand Member in Mississippi, the Meridian Sand Member in Alabama and Mississippi, and the Neshoba Sand Member in Mississippi.
 It preserves fossils dating back to the Paleogene period, specifically the Eocene.

 History

 As early as 1823, the rocks that would later become the Tallahatta Formation was referred to as "Buhrstone", a type of porous limestone.
 Other terms used to describe this rock were "Siliceous Claiborne" in Mississippi and the "Choctaw buhrstone" in Alabama.
-These rocks became known as the Tallahatta Formation in 1898.
+These rocks became known as the Tallahatta Formation in 1898, in honor of the Tallahatta Hills in Choctaw County, Alabama.
 Originally, the Winona Formation was considered part of the Tallahatta as the Winona Sand Member before it was split off as a separate formation.
 No submembers exist in Georgia or Florida for this formation.
 In South Carolina, the basal member of the Claiborne Group is called the Conagree Formation, which correlates to the Tallahatta Formation.
 It has been proposed that the Tallahatta Formation in Georgia be renamed the Conagree Formation.